-In this new report report Every Lake, Every River: Restoring the Navigable Waters Protection Act today, the Council of Canadians is calling on the Trudeau government to keep its election campaign promise to “restore lost protections” to water by immediately restoring the protections eliminated from the Navigable Waters Protection Act (NWPA).
+In the Every Lake, Every River: Restoring the Navigable Waters Protection Act report, the Council of Canadians is calling on the Trudeau government to keep its election campaign promise to “restore lost protections” to water by immediately restoring the protections eliminated from the Navigable Waters Protection Act (NWPA).
 The report highlights how the new NWPA is impacting local economies, Indigenous peoples’ rights and waterways from coast to coast.

 The Council of Canadians is calling on the Trudeau government to restore and enhance the NWPA by: